PeptidesDNA

 Your SIRT1 rs7895833 genotype affects SIRT1 expression levels.
 The minor A allele is associated with higher SIRT1 activity.
 Carriers of this variant may experience amplified effects from GHK-Cu's SIRT1 activation — essentially, the peptide has more target to work with.

-Clinical Evidence: What the Human Trials Show
+What Do Human Trials Show About GHK-Cu?

 Wrinkle Reduction